 I am Self-Employed, can I still borrow funds?

 What are your fees and charges?

-Well, for a start, all our loans have no risk fees and no lenders mortgage insurance.
+Well, for a start, all our loans have no Risk Fees and no Lenders Mortgage Insurance (LMI).
 Plus we will always do our very best to help you find the best possible loan with the lowest interest rate, fees and charges.

 What are your interest rates?

 Put simply, Rate Money will find you the very best deal we can based on your circumstances.
 With access to a wide range of specialised lenders, our team will work tirelessly on your behalf to source and secure the best possible rates and products that are available on the market for your unique circumstances.
 Please contact us to find out more.